artluai/spoolcast/REVIEW_BOARD_RULES.md

 - `Section Summary`
 - `Script / Narration`
 - `Beat`
-- `Background Visual`

-No row may be synthesized without a source beat.
+No card may be synthesized without a source chunk.

 ## Build Contract

 The builder must:

 1. read the shot list
+2. group rows by `Chunk`
-2. resolve the current background visual for each beat
+3. resolve the current illustration for each chunk from the scene manifest
-3. attach the current local preview media
-4. render one visible row/card per beat
+4. render one visible card per chunk with nested beat rows
 5. write the HTML output

-If any beat fails media resolution:
+If any chunk fails illustration resolution:
 - the board must show that failure clearly

 ## Review Board Validation Rules

 The review board fails if:
-- it shows assets that are no longer in the shot list
+- it shows chunks that are no longer in the shot list
-- it misses assets that are in the shot list
+- it misses chunks that are in the shot list
 - it shows visuals from removed legacy columns
 - it relies on unresolved links instead of visible previews
-- it cannot distinguish failed assets from valid assets
+- it cannot distinguish failed scenes from valid scenes
+- it shows the reveal sequence instead of the final illustration

 ## Regeneration Rule

-Any time the shot list changes in a way that affects visible media:
+Any time the shot list or scene manifest changes in a way that affects visible media:
 - rebuild the review board

-Do not trust an old HTML file after shot-list changes.
+Do not trust an old HTML file after such changes.

 Before rebuild:
 - overwrite or remove the old HTML file